-These easy routes are right on your doorstep, and there are no hills to climb, rivers to wade through, or swamps to get stuck in and all these routes are on Totteridge Farm property You'll only need light footwear, and the routes are not normally muddy.
-Not all parts of these walks are public rights of way, and most of them are permissive rights of way, for use by
+These easy routes are right on your doorstep, and there are no hills to climb, rivers to wade through, or swamps to get stuck in and all these routes are on Totteridge Farm property You'll only need light footwear, and the routes are not normally muddy (well, apart from winter!).
+Not all parts of these walks are public rights of way, and most of them are permissive rights of way, for use by people like you!

 1. Really simple.
 It's right next to you!
 10 minutes.